julianthome/biofuzz-tk/README.md

 |  regexp |  to match regular expressions that are defined via the label-attribute.  |

 The *BioFuzzManager* is the main class that manages every operation that can be executed on a parse-tree including the parse-tree generation itself.
-For the purpose of reading the configuration, you have to create a Manager object passing the path to the configuration file as first parameter.
+For the purpose of reading the configuration, you have to create a Manager object by passing the path to the configuration file as first parameter.
 Moreover, you have to implement a tokenizer and pass it to the manager.
-Before the actual parsing takes place, the string has to split into tokens (lexing).
-The interface-method *tokenize* from the interface *BioFuzzTokenizer* returns an array of tokens.
-An appropriate tokenizer implementation might look as follows:
+Before the actual parsing takes place, the string has to be split into tokens (lexing).
+For this purpose, the *BioFuzzTokenizer* interface-method *tokenize* from the interface *BioFuzzTokenizer* has to be implemented.
+It returns an array of tokens.
+A sample tokenizer implementation might look as follows:

 ``` java
 BioFuzzTokenizer tokenizer = new BioFuzzTokenizer() {